Persistent Cost of Lipschitz Maps: On maps

 in terms of the distortion of the original map and the Hausdorff distance between its image set and codomain. \end{thm} Notice that this is a uniform bound holding for all dimensions in which the homology is computed, alike the classic stability result, Theorem \ref{thm GH stability}.

-\begin{pf} Our argument consists of the construction a natural interleaving between $X\bu$ and $Y\bu$ associated to a $1$-Lipschitz map $f$ that in fact factors through $f_*$ and allows us to control kernel and cokernel modules.
+\begin{pf} Our argument consists on the construction of a natural interleaving between $X\bu$ and $Y\bu$ associated to a $1$-Lipschitz map $f$ that in fact factors through $f_*$ and allows us to control kernel and cokernel modules.
 This is the interleaving associated to the geometric correspondence defined in Example \ref{example correspondences after function}.